Open-Set Support Vector Machines

-It is worth noticing that well-known machine learning areas have been investigated from the point of view of the open-set scenario, e.g., domain adaptation \citep{Busto2017}, taking into account particularities from open-set recognition.
+It is worth noticing that well-known machine learning areas have been investigated from the point of view of the open-set scenario, e.g., domain adaptation \cite{Busto2017,Saito2018,Fu2019,Liu2019b}, genetic programming~\cite{Neira2018}, object detection~\cite{Dhamija2020}, incremental learning~\cite{Dang2019}, etc., taking into account particularities from open-set recognition.
 Beyond those methods specifically proposed for open-set setups, many other solutions in literature can be investigated to be extended for open-set scenarios.
-In general, any binary classification method that aims at decreasing false positive rate \citep{Moraes2016} would potentially recognize unknown samples when composing such classifiers with \gls{ova} approach.
+In general, any binary classification method that aims at decreasing false positive rate \cite{Moraes2016} would potentially recognize unknown samples when composing such classifiers with \gls{ova} approach.

 In general, recent solutions for open-set recognition problems have focused on methods that use samples of all known classes for training models for individual classes.
 That is different from generative approaches that checks if the test sample is in the distribution of each of the known classes, as it tries to use data from all classes for generating the model for each class.
-It differs from \gls{ro} \citep{Tax2008,Bartlett2008} in the sense that we do not want just to postpone decision making.
+It differs from \gls{ro} \cite{Tax2008,Bartlett2008} in the sense that we do not want just to postpone decision making.
 Moreover, open-set recognition differs from domain adaptation and from transfer learning in the sense that transferring knowledge from one domain to another does not ensure the ability of identifying samples belonging to unknown classes.